cse256-sp2023/problem-solving-studio-Huanyue17/Readme.txt

 ### Permissions Explanation
 Step 2: Open the dialog on click
 Question: What does your initial click listener look like?
-Each time I click one of the info icons, the console will prints out "clicked!", and a dialog with the corresponding title and permission explaination content are show up.
+Each time I click one of the info icons, the console will print out "clicked!", and a dialog with the corresponding title and permission explanation content are show up.

 Step 3: Log useful information
 Question: What does your full console log method look like (please include its class selector)?